THE BABY MANUAL (with a section on newborns)

 Dogs.
 Many babies do not like dogs.
 They are too big, too hairy and dirty, too licky, and can hurt babies without meaning to.
-When the child is about 4 or older, a gentle dog is wonderful, but be careful with younger babies.
+When the child is about 4 or older, a gentle dog is often okay, but not before.

 Down’s syndrome.
 Please put any Down’s syndrome baby on a development program at 3-4 months of age.
 Do not wait!
 This is critical.
 While it may sound unusual, we find that if you do this, your baby will do very well and perhaps be absolutely normal.